ajsmith/puppet-grafana/README.md

 include grafana::docker::image
 ```

-[^1]: This uses the Docker iamge resources provided by
+[^1]: This uses the Docker image resources provided by
 <https://github.com/ajsmith/docker-grafana>.

 ### Running the Container